 Automatic versus Manual Wheelchair Ramp: Which is Better for You?

-All rear and side-entry ramp conversions from Freedom Motors USA come available in two options, manual or automatic.
+All rear-entry ramp conversions from Freedom Motors USA come available in two options, manual or automatic.
 Both have their own advantages, so how do you know which choice is right for you?

 All of our ramps are made of corrosion resistant, high-strength structural grade aluminum and powder coated, which allows for easy cleanup and maintenance in any weather conditions.
-Freedom Motors uses a bi-fold design that folds in the middle for all of our rear and side-entry ramps, except for the Kia Soul and Honda HR-V (update February 2022: The HR-V is no longer available) which use a single-piece design.
+Freedom Motors uses a bi-fold design that folds in the middle for all of our rear and side-entry ramps, except for handicap vehicles for sale that use a single-piece design like the Kia Soul, Honda HR-V (update February 2022: The HR-V is no longer available), and 30″ and 34″ wide ramps on the Toyota Sienna (2020 model years and earlier).
 Our manual ramps are deployed by hand, while automatic ramps can be operated with just the touch of a button.

 To help you decide which option is best for you, let’s take a look at both options and break them down in detail.